Frequently Asked Questions

 Should I remain in school or work?

 All public and private schools in Massachusetts have been closed.
 We advise you to follow the advisories provided by your school or school district.
 Similarly, any workplace will encourage their employees to work from home if possible.
 If you are a high-risk individual and/or potentially work in a high-risk environment we strongly encourage you to consider staying home.
-If you require documentation to miss an event, we are happy to write a letter stating that you are a person of vulnerable health whose risk of infectious exposure must be minimized.
+If you require documentation to support this recommendation, we are happy to write a letter stating that you are a person of vulnerable health whose risk of infectious exposure must be minimized.

 What is social distancing?

 Social distancing is a strategy to limit the spread of COVID-19, the disease caused by the coronavirus.
 This is a conscious effort to reduce contact between people to slow down the spread of the virus.
 Even if you are symptom free and not part of an at-risk group, you still need to change your lifestyle starting today.
-You should avoid public places if you cannot stay six feet away from other people.
+You should avoid public places but if you must leave the home you must stay six feet away from other people.
 You should be home as much as possible.
 Think about how you can decrease close contacts and crowded environments while COVID-19 is spreading through our communities.

 Should I worry about the grocery store?